meeg-ml-benchmarks/brain-age-benchmark-paper/README.md

 In the input data (July 2021), one can find a trailing whitespace until line 251.
 Then the line terminates at the last character of the “sex” column (F/M).
 We removed the whitespaces to ensure proper file-parsing.

-Note that future version of the dataset may require modifiactions to this approach or render some of these measures unncessary.
+Note that future version of the dataset may require modifications to this approach or render some of these measures unnecessary.

 #### TUAB

 ##### BIDS conversion

-After downlaodgin the TUAB data, we first needed create a BIDS datasset.
+After downloading the TUAB data, we first needed create a BIDS dataset.
 The effort is summarized in ```convert_tuh_to_bids.py```

 ---